What is VEDS?

 How many people have VEDS?

 The exact number of aﬀected people with VEDS is not known.
 The best estimates, which combine counts of people who have been identiﬁed by genetic testing with calculations of how well that number represents all people, suggest that there are probably between 6,000 and 8,000 aﬀected people in the U.S., or about 1/40,000 – 50,000 people.
-VEDS affects both men and women of all races and ethnic groups.
+VEDS affects people of all races and ethnic groups.

 Life with VEDS